sea scape

 The fact is that offshore remote cruising requires total self sufficiency.
 We bought a vessel that had sailed extensively through the Pacific single-handed.

 To find, the gas compliance was not actually compliant.
-Life Jackets were the older PFD type, totally not acceptable in todays world of best practice.
+All life jackets came out with the ark, totally not acceptable in todays world of best practice.

 One of our saildrives actually had metal pieces in the oil drain.
 This was after 'the salesman' provided evidence that it was a reconditioned saildrive, fitted only a few months previous in Fiji.